 How come the president can't point out that Baltimore, well, the Baltimore mayor said it.

-The murder rate, according to the New York Times, far higher than any other major city in the USA.
+The murder rate, according to the New York Times, is far higher than any other major city in the USA.

-And two months ago, a few months ago, the African American mayor complaining that she could smell the rats and the vermin.
+And two months ago, a few months ago, the African-American mayor complaining that she could smell the rats and the vermin.

 I don't hear.

-How can we have an improved?
+How can we have it improved?

 What the hell?

-She toured in East Baltimore neighborhood.
+She toured an East Baltimore neighborhood.

 My God, you can smell the dead animals.